 For Test Criteria 1 above, the report shall be produced in the following manner: perform the blower door test and record the CFM50.
 Calculate the total square feet of surface area for the building thermal envelope (all floors, ceilings, and walls, including windows and doors, bounding conditioned space) and record the area.
 Divide CFM50 by the total square feet and record the result.
-If the result is less than or equal to [0.30 CFM50/SFSA] the envelope tightness is acceptable; or
+If the result is less than or equal to [0.24 CFM50/SFSA] the envelope tightness is acceptable; or

 For Test Criteria 2 above, the report shall be produced in the following manner: Perform a blower door test and record the CFM50.
 Multiply the CFM50 by 60 minutes to create CFHour50 and record.
 Then calculate the total conditioned volume of the home and record.
 Divide the CFH50 by the total volume and record the result.
-If the result is less than or equal to [5 ACH50] the envelope tightness is acceptable
+If the result is less than or equal to [4 ACH50] the envelope tightness is acceptable

-TABLE N1102.4.2 AIR BARRIER INSPECTION COMPONENT CRITERIA Ceiling/attic Sealants or gaskets provide a continuous air barrier system joining the top plate of framed walls with either the ceiling drywall or the top edge of wall drywall to prevent air leakage.
+COMPONENT CRITERIA Ceiling/attic Sealants or gaskets provide a continuous air barrier system joining the top plate of framed walls with either the ceiling drywall or the top edge of wall drywall to prevent air leakage.
 Top plate penetrations are sealed.
-For ceiling finishes that are not air barrier systems such as tongue-and-groove planks, air barrier systems,(for example, taped house wrap), shall be used above the finish Note: It is acceptable that sealants or gaskets applied as part of the application of the drywall will not be observable by the code official.
-Walls Sill plate is gasketed or sealed to subfloor or slab.
+For ceiling finishes that are not air barrier systems such as tongue-and-groove planks, air barrier systems,(for example, taped house wrap), shall be used above the finish Note: It is acceptable that sealants or gaskets applied as part of the application of the drywall will not be observable by the code official Walls Sill plate is gasketed or sealed to subfloor or slab.
 Windows and doors Space between window and exterior door jambs and framing is sealed.
 Floors (including above-garage and cantilevered floors) Air barrier system is installed at any exposed edge of insulation.
 Penetrations Utility penetrations through the building thermal envelope, including those for plumbing, electrical wiring, ductwork, security and fire alarm wiring, and control wiring, shall be sealed.
 Garage separation Air sealing is provided between the garage and conditioned spaces.
 An air barrier system shall be installed between the ceiling system above the garage and the ceiling system of interior spaces.
-Duct boots Sealing HVAC register boots and return boxes to subfloor or drywall.
 Recessed lighting Recessed light fixtures are air tight, IC rated, and sealed to drywall.
 Exception -fixtures not penetrating the building envelope.